SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-- In the USA, on January 13th, the NFL Divisional Playoffs may occur.
+- In the USA: The National Football League (NFL) playoff games are held, with teams competing for a spot in the Super Bowl.
-- In Iran, January 13th is celebrated as the National Day of Cinema.
+- In Iran: The International Fajr Film Festival, showcasing Iranian and international films, begins in Tehran.
 ### Positive Qoute
 ------
-"Believe you can and you're halfway there." 💪🌟🌈
+"Every day is a new opportunity to shine ✨💫"